craftcms/docs/docs/commerce/3.x/order-status-emails.md

 ### HTML Email Template Path

-The path to a HTML template in your site’s `templates/` folder.
+The path to an HTML template in your site’s `templates/` folder.

 This field takes plain text as well as Twig values.
 Two special variables are available: